pafpixel/Polar_Flow_gpx_exporter/README.md

     Rscript --vanilla gps_converter_main.R input output

+The Converter will expect a .json or .html file with the structure provided by flow.polar.com

 Coming next:
-* Directly exporting track from your history
+* Exporting track from your history via login & curl

 Open questions:
-* Any ideas how to get a list of all your Favorit-IDs?
+* Any ideas how to get a list of all your Favorite-IDs?